yanzewu/reaxdetect/README.md

 # ReaxDetect - Reaction Analysis of Atomistic Simulation Trajectory

 ReaxDetect aims at extracting time evolution of reaction and species information from atomistic simulation (includes ReaxFF, Ab-inito MD, Quantum Chemistry, etc.).
-ReaxDetect detects molecule fragment based on connectivity and reactions based on connectivity-change.
-The species are outputed in Canonicalized ``SMILES`` format.
+ReaxDetect detects molecule fragment based on connectivity and reactions based on connectivity change.
+The species are outputed in canonicalized [SMILES](http://www.daylight.com/dayhtml/doc/theory/theory.smiles.html) format.
 By default, ReaxDetect accepts ReaxFF trajectory as input, but an alternative trajectory parser can be easily written and integrated.

 ## Example

-Analysis for a system with volume=512000 A^3 and frame interval=1.0 ps:
+Analysis for a system with volume 512000 A^3 and frame interval 1.0 ps:

     $ reaxdetect -v 512000 -t 1.0 trajectory.trj